pyexcel/pyexcel/docs/source/attributes.rst

 For book
 --------------------------------------------------------------------------------

-The same dot notation is avaiable to :class:`pyexcel.Book` as well.
+The same dot notation is available to :class:`pyexcel.Book` as well.

 Get content
 ************